chadmcrowell/linux-docker/README.md

 cd /sys/fs/cgroup/memory/
 ls system.slice/docker-3076b152051a7543f4724f8950a55f84828387e30170f08e3804c03936566799.scope/

-# from inside the container, the list of its own cgroups is aviailble from the /proc directory
+# from inside the container, the list of its own cgroups is available from the /proc directory
 docker exec -it nginx bash
 # from inside run 'cat /proc/$$/cgroup'